 Sales are essential for the continuity of your business, but so are your customers.
 If you have poor customer retention, your business won’t last long.
 Prioritize sales but not at the expense of a good relationship with your customers.
 You can start by using effective email marketing tools to build regular correspondence with your customers.

 Via emails, you can check on your customers, send holiday greetings, offer discounts, and maintain top-of-mind awareness.
 Use a newsletter builder to send important info, and promotional offers and communicate consistently with your customers.

 You can’t create a solid organizational culture with clueless employees.
 Your employees make up your organization and will be the ones interacting directly with customers.
 As such, it’s only reasonable that they possess adequate skills to provide excellent customer service.
 When the skills are solid and are put into use consistently, it automatically translates to a culture.

 When hiring, employ individuals that show an interest in customer service.
-Pick individuals who are willing to do what’s right by the customers every time.
+Pick individuals who are willing to do what’s right for the customers every time.
 Such individuals will fit right into a customer-centric setup.
 You’ll be able to implement a customer-centric culture with like-minded employees.

 Business isn’t just about profit.
 It’s not just about sales strategies to increase your revenue.

 Business is also an opportunity to make connections, serve your customers well, and solve their problems.
 Build a culture that cares about the other guy and not just yourself.
 Develop an organizational culture that cares about the customers, and you will certainly be rewarded!

 Grace Lau is the Director of Growth Content at Dialpad, an AI-powered cloud phone system for better and easier team collaboration.
 She has over 10 years of experience in content writing and strategy.
 Currently, she is responsible for leading branded and editorial content strategies, partnering with SEO and Ops teams to build and nurture content.
 Here is her LinkedIn.